-- ISA logo T-shirt and navy blue shorts in warm weather - White socks and athletic shoes - ISA logo T-shirt (short-sleeved or long-sleeved) and navy blue ISA tracksuit (sweatpants plus sweatshirt) in cold weather.
+- ISA logo T-shirt and navy blue ISA shorts in warm weather - White socks and athletic shoes - ISA logo T-shirt (short-sleeved or long-sleeved) and navy blue ISA tracksuit (sweatpants plus sweatshirt) in cold weather.

 English as Additional Language (EAL): English is the language of instruction at ISA.
-Students whose native language is not English are tested and if required they attend EAL classes 3-4 times a week to develop their language proficiency.
-Parents may be advised to employ an English teacher for after-school hours of extra support.
+Students whose native language is not English are tested at the beginning of the year or upon their arrival to the school and if required they attend EAL classes 3-4 times a week to develop their language proficiency.
+Parents may be advised to employ an English teacher for after-school hours for extra support.
 Students exit the EAL programme when linguistically able to cope with mainstream instruction and demonstrated progress in all 4 skill areas- reading, writing, speaking and listening.

-Enrollments: ISA reserves the right to deny the enrollment or re-enrollment of a student or oust a student during the academic year:
+Enrollments / Re-enrollments: ISA reserves the right to deny the enrollment, re-enrollment of a student or oust a student during the academic year:

-- Due to disciplinary misconduct, upon the ISA Teachers' Board decision - For the violation of the school's Rules of Procedure, ascertained by an act of the Teachers' Board
+- > Due to disciplinary misconduct, upon the ISA Teachers' Board Steering Committee's decision - For the violation of the school's Rules of Procedure, ascertained by an act of the Teachers' Board